matthiasn/talk-transcripts/Hickey_Rich/ImplementationDetails-mostly-text.md

 [Audience laughter]

-[Audience member: What you were just describing sounds a bit like tbd]
+[Audience member: What you were just describing sounds a bit like TBD]

 No, no.  Uh-uh.